 - Line a rimmed baking sheet with parchment paper (or lightly oil).

 - Use thumbs to spread slit in pitted date and use a small spoon or butter knife to fill pocket with 1 to 2 teaspoons cheese.
-If desired, press nut into cheese.
+If desired, press whole almond or whole pecan into cheese.
 Squeeze date sides to enclose filling.
 Repeat with remaining dates.

-- Wrap each date in 1/2 strip of bacon and secure with cocktail pick or toothpick.
+- Cut bacon slices in half crosswise.
+Wrap each date in 1/2 strip of bacon and secure with cocktail pick or toothpick, starting from the seam side.
 Place on prepared baking sheet.
 Repeat with remaining dates, leaving a little room around each one.

 - Bake for 15-20 minutes, or until bacon is crisp, turning dates after 10 minutes to cook bacon evenly.
 Serve warm or at room temperature.